RobTillaart/AGS02MA/README.md

 - **bool zeroCalibration()** to be called after at least 5 minutes in fresh air.
 See example sketch.
-- **bool manualZeroCalibration(uint16_t value)** for v118 sensors, set the zero calibration value manually.
+- **bool manualZeroCalibration(uint16_t value = 0)** Set the zero calibration value manually.
+To be called after at least 5 minutes in fresh air.
+For v117: 0-65535 = automatic calibration.
-0 = automatic calibration, 1-65535 manual calibration.
+For v118: 0 = automatic calibration, 1-65535 manual calibration.
-- **ZeroCalibration getZeroCalibration()** returns a data struct with the current zero calibration status and value.
 - **bool getZeroCalibrationData(ZeroCalibrationData &data);** fills a data struct with the current zero calibration status and value.
 Returns true on success.
 - **int lastError()** returns last error.